A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

-For solving the five-equation transport model, we use the same spatial discretization to Zhang et al. \cite{cheng2020quasi}, where a quasi-conservative DG method is used.
+In this work, we use the quasi-conservative DG spatial discretization \cite{cheng2020quasi} for solving the five-equation transport model.
 For the sake of completeness, we give a brief review of the quasi-conservative DG method for the five-equation transport model.